 Green Gables House is the most popular of many “Anne attractions” in and around Cavendish.
 Photo © Andrew Hempstead.

 Drive to Halifax.
-If time allows, fit in a few more city sights.
-The Halifax Citadel National Historic Site and the Public Gardens should be at the top of your list.
+If time allows, fit in a few more city sights, such as the beautiful Halifax Public Gardens.

 Nova Scotia